 The following buttons are available at the bottom of the page:

-Depending on the configuration of the performance review task, the reviewer's selected ratings may be visible to the system administrator as soon as the review task is saved.
+Based on the configuration of the performance review task, the reviewer's selected ratings may be visible to the system administrator as soon as the review task is saved.
 This includes when the performance review is automatically saved by the system.
 This enables the administrators to begin utilizing the data for calibration purposes while the review step is in progress.

 When a reviewer is editing a reopened step or a submitted review step that allows multiple submissions, the performance review Save button labels are updated to more clearly indicate that the Save options do not finalize any of the ratings.